Suppasit Jongcheveevat: Early life and education

 Suppasit was born on 21 February 1991, in Nonthaburi, Thailand, to parents Boonsak and Suporn Jongcheveevat.
 He has a younger sister named Jomkwan Jongcheveevat.

 He graduated secondary school from Kasetsart University Laboratory School.
-For his bachelor's degree, Suppasit studied at Kasetsart University, majoring in industrial engineering wheree he graduated with First-Class Honors.
+For his bachelor's degree, Suppasit studied at Kasetsart University, majoring in industrial engineering where he graduated with First-Class Honors.
 He continued to pursue his master's degree in industrial engineering at Chulalongkorn University where he also served as a Teaching Assistant in statistics under the university's Faculty of Engineering.
 Currently, he is studying for his PhD degree in industrial engineering at Chulalongkorn University.

 Career

 Acting

 Suppasit began his acting career in the Thai boys' love (BL) series I Am Your King in 2017.
 The following year, he was cast in his first main role in the BL series, What The Duck: The Series (2018), as "Pree".
 Due to the series' popularity, it was confirmed that a second season would start filming.
 What The Duck 2: The Final Call, premiered on March 18, 2019, on LINE TV.

 In early 2019, Suppasit was cast as "Tharn", one of the main protagonist of GMM One's and LINE TV's TharnType.
 The sequel Tharntype The Series 2: 7 Years of Love was announced and it premiered on November 6, 2020.

-"I challenge myself every single day, that I should—wait, no—I must be better than yesterday.
-It’s not a pressure to myself, though.
-Instead, it helps me feel...excited to do my works.
-I want to continue to prove my ability to people, to show them what I’m capable of—and most importantly, to prove it to myself."

-— —Suppasit on his philosophy for growth in acting.

 In 2021, Suppasit starred in a short action film titled Undefeated by Garena Free Fire Thailand, along with Urassaya Sperbund and Luke Ishikawa.
 Suppasit also played the lead role of "Maen" in the mini-series Super แม้น (Super Maen) under the Drama For All project by Thai PBS.
 The project aimed to expand a communication boundary in the society, giving everyone equal access including the visually impaired and people with hearing disabilities.